mxgmn/WaveFunctionCollapse/README.md

 * Breanna Baltaxe-Admony [applied](https://github.com/bbaltaxe/wfc-piano-roll) WFC to music generation.
 * Shawn Ridgeway made a [Go port](https://github.com/shawnridgeway/wfc).
 * For the Global Game Jam 2019, [Andy Wallace](https://github.com/andymasteroffish) made a [game](http://andymakesgames.tumblr.com/post/182363131350/global-game-jam-2019-maureens-chaotic-dungeon) in which the player can interact with WFC-based level generator by resetting portions of the level with various weapons.
 * Stephen Sherratt wrote a [detailed explanation](https://gridbugs.org/wave-function-collapse/) of the overlapping model and made a [Rust library](https://github.com/stevebob/wfc).
+For the 7DRL Challenge 2019 he made a roguelike [Get Well Soon](https://gridbugs.org/get-well-soon/) that [uses](https://gridbugs.org/7drl2019-day1/) WFC to generate levels.
-* Florian Drux created a [generalization that works on graphs](https://github.com/lamelizard/GraphWaveFunctionCollapse/blob/master/thesis.pdf) and [implemented](https://github.com/lamelizard/GraphWaveFunctionCollapse) it in python.
+* Florian Drux created a [generalization](https://github.com/lamelizard/GraphWaveFunctionCollapse/blob/master/thesis.pdf) that works on graphs with arbitrary local structure and [implemented](https://github.com/lamelizard/GraphWaveFunctionCollapse) it in Python.

 ## Credits
 Some samples are taken from the games Ultima IV and [Dungeon Crawl](https://github.com/crawl/crawl).
 Circles tileset is taken from [Mario Klingemann](https://twitter.com/quasimondo/status/778196128957403136).
 Idea of generating integrated circuits was suggested to me by [Moonasaur](https://twitter.com/Moonasaur/status/759890746350731264) and their style was taken from Zachtronics' [Ruckingenur II](http://www.zachtronics.com/ruckingenur-ii/).
 Cat overlapping sample is taken from the Nyan Cat video, Qud sample was made by [Brian Bucklew](https://github.com/unormal), Magic Office + Spirals samples - by rid5x, Colored City + Link + Link 2 + Mazelike + Red Dot + Smile City overlapping samples - by Arvi Teikari.
 Summer tileset was made by Hermann Hillmann.
 Voxel models were rendered in [MagicaVoxel](http://ephtracy.github.io/).